StanPeter/patternSite/readme.txt

-Just a simple landing page using mostly bootstrap4.
+Simple landing page using bootstrap4 for styiling and plain HTML5.

-Please use as you wish.
+Instruction:

+    1. Launch index.html in your browser